dbalague/mathwithsagemath/_posts/2020-08-12-configure-sage-vscode.markdown

 After upgrading to Big Sur, I figured out a way to run the SageMath kernel without too many complications.

 In this updated version I simplified the configuration of SageMath with VSCode.
-At the time of this update, I am still using SageMath 9.0 and the version VSCode is Version: 1.51.1
+At the time of this update, I am still using SageMath 9.0 and the VSCode is Version: 1.51.1

 **Table of contents**
 * Table of contents
 {:toc}

 ## Introduction ##
 It took me some time to find [this post](https://ask.sagemath.org/question/43240/sagemath-and-vscode/) that explains how to configure SageMath with VSCode.

-So I will share the instructions with you for configuring it with a Mac.
-However, in our case, <u>this installation does not require installing any additional Python module.
-This is the main difference between my instructions for Mac, and the instructions for Mac in the link above.</u>
+However, the instructions mentioned in the link above require the installation of additional Python modules and the creation of a specific SageMath Kernel for VSCode. <u>My instructions, do not require any additional packages nor kernels</u>.

-If you follow the link above, you will find the instructions for Windows as well as the ones for Mac.
+Again, if you follow the link above, you will find the instructions for Windows as well as the ones for Mac.

 In a Linux setting, the configurations is similar to the one for Mac.
 I actually configured my Ubuntu Linux container to be used with VSCode when used as a Dev Container (I might post about it later).